Welcome, and congratulations to you and your growing family! We’re honored to care for you and your baby during this special time.

 At Sleepy Eye Medical Center, we encourage breastfeeding but respect your choice when it comes to feeding your baby.

 To provide ongoing support for breastfeeding moms in the weeks and months following birth, Sleepy Eye Medical Center offers a Breastfeeding Support Group.
 Pregnant moms are also welcome and encouraged to attend.
-The group meets on the first Tuesday of every month at 6:30 p.m. in the Union Room at Sleepy Eye Medical Center.
+The group meets on the first Tuesday of every month at 6 p.m. in the Lower Level at Sleepy Eye Medical Center.

 Some concerns addressed during support group gatherings include milk supply, teething, breastfeeding and returning to work, pumping and more.
-Meetings are facilitated by our Certified Lactation Counselor but driven by the conversations initiated by moms.
+Meetings are facilitated by our International Board Certified Lactation Consultant but driven by the conversations initiated by moms.

 We are happy to offer tours of our hospital and birthing suites to expecting families.
 To schedule a tour, complete the form below and we will contact you.
 We look forward to meeting you!